klojang4j/klojang-check-benchmarks/README.md

 # JMH Benchmarks for Klojang Check

-JMH Benchmarks using for some critical parts of the Klojang Check.
+JMH Benchmarks for some critical parts of the Klojang Check.

 ## How to run